y-liang/newsroom/README.md

 ## Running Locally
 The application will be running on [localhost:4200](http://localhost:4200/).
-The port can be specified by modifying the `"dev": "next dev -p 4200"` and `"start": "next start -p 4200"` scripts in the _package.json_ file.
+The port can be specified by modifying the `"dev": "next dev -p 4200"` scripts in the _package.json_ file.

 * Clone the repository: `git clone https://github.com/y-liang/newsroom.git`
 * Install dependencies: `npm install`